cancelself/cancelself.github.io/README.md

 ### 無

 An experienced one,
+while practicing deeply,
-when deeply practicing mindfulness, clearly saw a way of being, relieving all suffering.
+clearly saw a way to be,
+relieving all suffering.

     K(no)w breath,